Marclie/SuaveStateScanner/README.md

 * `configPath` (optional) - This is the path to a configuration file that will set up parameters for the stencils used to enforce continuity of states.
-If not specified, default values will be set (default: None)
+If not specified, default values will be set.
+  See the [Configuration File Format](#configuration-file-format) section for more details. (default: None)

 Input File Format
 -----------------